 “Not yet!”, Brass turned around in time to see three armour-clad gnomes.
 The stoutest of the three mouthed something to the others.
 Brass’s ears were still ringing.
 The green flames died as the two assailants lunged forward.
 Brass jumped backwards and hit the ground hard as he lost his footing.
 He braced for the cut of a sword or crushing blow of a mace, but neither came.
 A gossamer green glow caressed the cold, hard edges of the workshop.

 A silhouette loomed over the crumpled shapes of the three assassins.
 It slowly turned its head as if careful not to startle an animal.
 Warm green light pulsed rhythmically from behind two small eyes recessed in a long, narrow skull made of brass and iron wood.
-In the middle of torso made of articulated boughs and plates resembling a humanoid rib cage, a crystal thrummed with light and the familiar heat of something alive.
+In the middle of its torso made of articulated boughs and plates resembling a humanoid rib cage, a crystal thrummed with light and the familiar heat of something alive.
 It stood over Brass in one graceful step, who let out a long, sharp breath he didn’t realise he was holding.